White dress of Marilyn Monroe: Reception

 Monroe's husband at the time the movie was filmed, Joe DiMaggio, is said to have "hated" the dress, but it is a popular element of Monroe's legacy.
 In the years following Monroe's death, images of her wearing the white dress were shown in many of the imitations, representations, and posthumous depictions of the actress.
 As an example, a full-sized plaster likeness of Monroe in this dress was featured in a key scene in the Ken Russell film of the Who's Tommy (1975).
-It has been emulated even into the late 20th and throughout the 21st century in cinema, worn by Fiona in Shrek 2 (2004), by Amy Poehler in Blades of Glory (2007), and Anna Faris in The House Bunny (2008), among others.
+It has been emulated into the late 20th and throughout the 21st century in cinema, worn by Fiona in Shrek 2 (2004), by Amy Poehler in Blades of Glory (2007), and Anna Faris in The House Bunny (2008), among others.
 In the film The Woman in Red (1984), Kelly Le Brock repeats the same scene, but wearing a red dress.
+The white Marc Bouwer dress of Angelina Jolie that was worn to the 76th Academy Awards, which has often been cited as one of the best Oscars dresses of all time, was inspired by Monroe's.
 Glamour magazine website has classified the dress as one of history's most famous dresses.
 A similar survey conducted by Cancer Research UK voted the dress number one of all-time iconic celebrity fashion moments.